Plan-validate-execute pattern

-The pattern operationalizes HITL for the specific case of irreversible writes — moves, deletes, sends, sharing changes — where post-hoc detection is too late.
+The pattern operationalizes HITL for irreversible writes (moves, deletes, sends, sharing changes), where post-hoc detection arrives too late.

 The three stages